Internet-Draft The GNUnet communicators August 2024

 GCM TAG

-A 128-bit GCM tag used to authenticate the ciphertext immediately following this KX.
+A 128-bit GCM tag used to authenticate the ciphertext immediately following this TCP Box header.

 ENCRYPTED DATA